Rufski/Rufski.github.io/wip/pmu-part-2.md

 - the race's length
 - the number of horses supposed to run

-Before I move on, two quick precisions on the horse's performance and the way odds are calculated.
+Before I move on, one quick precisions on the horse's performance.

 ### Music: the horse's past performance
-For each running horse their past performance is indicated.
+For each running horse their past performance is indicated as a combination of letters and numbers.
 In French this is poetically refered to as "music."

-### How odds are computed
-Odds follow the below formula: